Pamir Highway: An Epic Road Trip from Dushanbe to Osh

 We spend the next night in Langar.
 Unfortunately, there’s no room in the homestay for all of us so the group needs to split.

-That’s one of the things we quickly learn about travelling through the Pamirs: reservations don’t hold.
+That’s one of the things we quickly learn about traveling through the Pamirs: reservations don’t hold.
 Even if you have pre-arranged accommodation, if someone else arrives before you, he’ll get your room.
 It’s just the way things work here.

 The evening in Langar is chilly.
 The wind starts blowing vigorously as the daylight disappears and gives us the first hint of what we should expect in the next few days.

-Alichur: The Coldest Place In Tajikistan With The Warmest Hosts
+Alichur: The Coldest Place in Tajikistan With the Warmest Hosts

 After Langar, the road quickly ascends, away from the Wakhan Valley and up into the High Pamirs.

 My head starts spinning not just from the high-rising peaks around us but also from all the turns of the road.
 I ask the driver to stop to get some fresh air.
-I splash my face with the cold, refreshing water of the stream, flowing almost vertically from the near mountaintop.
+I splash my face with the cold, refreshing water of the stream, flowing almost vertically from the nearby mountaintop.

 The others don’t mind the stops as the views are magnificent and every turn and peak is worthy of our admiration.

-We reach the Hargush Pass at 4,344 m (14,252 ft) and soon drive again on the worn out asphalt of the Pamir Highway, three days after we have left Khorog.
+We reach the Hargush Pass at 4,344 m (14,252 ft) and soon drive again on the worn-out asphalt of the Pamir Highway, three days after we have left Khorog.
 Actually, we only cross the highway and get off the road to visit the nearby lakes.

 We visit Tuz-Kul (the Salt Lake) and Yashikol (the Green Lake), located at around 4,000 m (13,123 ft) above sea level.
-We peek at the Lake Bulunkul, where the lowest temperature in Tajikistan has been measured: -63°C (-81.4° F).
+We peek at Lake Bulunkul, where the lowest temperature in Tajikistan has been measured: -63°C (-81.4° F).

-The village of Alichur is where we spend the next night.
+The village of Alichur is where we spent the next night.
 For the first time on our trip, there’s no running water, no electricity (except for a car battery to charge our devices), and no streets between the houses.

 The next day we wake up to the singing of the Imam, calling for prayer.
 The temperature has dropped below 0° C in the night.
 The water in the streams, running through the village, has frozen.